garthheff/TryHackMe_Broken_Rooms/Signature Evasion.md

 ## Automating Signature Identification

-Path says tools are within Administrator folder but is student folder.
+Issue: Path says tools are within Administrator folder but is student folder.

 ```
 ThreatCheck does not provide a pre-compiled release to the public.